Tim’s Dyslexia Blog | Deloitte UK has been saved

 Please feel free to reach out to me if you would like any help or support.

-Tim is a planner in the real estate team focusing on public and private sector projects across London and the South East.
+Tim is a Town Planner in the Real Assets Advisory team focusing on public and private sector projects across London and the South East.
 Tim is highly experienced in providing commercially astute real estate advice on the use and development of land and property.
 A career highlight for Tim was his secondment to a Central Governmental Department, helping to deliver infrastructure funding for major housing proposals.